Yunlong Park: the 6 main park attractions

 Yun Park gains a good layout through learning from Chinese traditional gardens.
 The park consists of 6 parts, including the Bonsai Garden, Zhi chun Isle (知春岛), the Waterside of Lotus (荷花水榭), Galleries of Rockery and Flower, the Parterre and the Amusement Park.

 the Swallow Pavilion

-One of the most historic sight spot in the park is the Swallow Pavilion, which was initially built in Tang Dynasty.
+One of the most historic sight spots in the park is the Swallow Pavilion, which was initially built in Tang Dynasty.
 This ancient building has been destroyed in war and rebuilt many times over its long history.
 The present one was reconstructed in 1985 near the original site.